Santiago-hernandez-Molina/Projects-Santiago/HardwareStore/README.md

 # Hardware-Store
 This Project contains the Django app that simulate a store, compared to others projects this added the login a logout method.
-In tHis work also participated:
+In this work also participated:
 -Jhon Alexis Piracoca Arcos(https://github.com/AlexisPiracoca).
 -Andres Felipe Diaz Silvera(https://github.com/AndresFelipeDiazSilvera).
 ![image](https://user-images.githubusercontent.com/62716464/165648055-0a565740-e112-448a-a5cd-90e2e9c795fd.png)